 -

-Every Dollar Doubled: Huntingburg launches fitness court crowdfunding campaign.
+Every Dollar Doubled: Huntingburg launches fitness court crowdfunding campaign

 The City of Huntingburg has launched a community-wide crowdfunding campaign to bring an outdoor Fitness Court to Charles C. Niehaus Memorial Park, expanding access to health and wellness opportunities for residents of all ages and abilities.
 In partnership with the National Fitness Campaign (NFC) and Patronicity/IHCDA through the CreatINg Places program, the city is seeking to…